Allocation Assist

 Yes, as long as you have enough savings.
 In 2020, the Dubai Government introduced a new retirement visa.
 To apply for the retirement visa, you must be at least 55 years old and have either a monthly income of AED 15,000 or more, savings of at least 1 million AED, own an unmortgage property valued at least 2 million AED, or at least 2 million in assets split between savings and property.
 You also need a health insurance policy that meets the requirements for the UAE retirement visa.

-Dubai is now a place where expats can build a long-term home
+Dubai is now a place where ex-pats can build a long-term home

 Dubai is considered a safe and attractive destination for expats, especially given the chance to earn a tax-free salary.
-New visa and residence schemes also encourage doctors and other healthcare professionals to make Dubai their home for the longer term.
+New visa and residence schemes also encourage doctors and other healthcare professionals to make Dubai their home for the long term.
 By saving wisely and investing in property, it is even possible to retire in Dubai.